lambdaclass/concrete/ROADMAP.md

 # Concrete Roadmap

 This document is the active execution plan.
-It answers one question: **what should happen next, in what order?**
+It answers one question:
+**what should happen next, in what order?**

+The roadmap is linear.
+The first unfinished item in the earliest unfinished phase is next.
+Completed work moves to [CHANGELOG.md](CHANGELOG.md).
+Deferred or conditional work moves later.
+There are no `NEXT` tags.

-North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and a path from compiler-enforced properties to Lean-backed proof, while keeping backend, compiler, toolchain, and target assumptions honest.**
+North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**

-Active phases are numbered 1-13 in dependency order.
-Task numbering restarts inside each phase.
-For landed work, see [CHANGELOG.md](CHANGELOG.md).
-For detailed design, see `docs/` and `research/`.

 ## Current State